Oneflow-Inc/libai/docs/source/tutorials/Build_New_Project_on_LiBai.md

 ├── README.md
 ```

-Main steps for starting a new LiBai project:
+Starting a new project based on LiBai step by step:

 1. Prepare a config file(such as [config.py](https://github.com/Oneflow-Inc/libai/blob/main/projects/QQP/configs/config_qqp.py)) which contains:
     - This file should be independent of the default config in LiBai.